turnkey-commerce/go-ping-sites/README.md

 ```
 > cd $GOPATH/dist/go-ping-sites
 ```
+3. Copy the config_sample.toml to config.toml and optionally copy db-seed_sample.toml to db-seed.toml.
-3. Edit the config.toml for your email/text settings and db-seed.toml to setup the initial sites for the application.
+4. Edit the config.toml for your email/text settings and db-seed.toml to setup the initial sites for the application.
-4. Run the application.
+5. Run the application.
 ```
 > go-ping-sites
 ```
-5. Browse to localhost:8000 and login as admin with the password adminpassword.
+6. Browse to localhost:8000 and login as admin with the password adminpassword.
-6. Go to Settings and click the "Users" link to edit the admin user with a new passsword.
+7. Go to Settings and click the "Users" link to edit the admin user with a new passsword.

 ## Rebuilding the application
-Once the application has been setup locally using the steps given above, you probably want to rebuild the application but not overwrite your settings.
-You can do that by running make without the "distribute" argument.
+You can rebuild the application again without deleting the current configuration and database by just using the make without the distribute argument.
 ```
-> make distribute
+> make
 ```
 Or to run the application after building:
 ```